Metro continues to print at a loss to serve UK's key workers still commuting

 Picture: Reuters/Henry Nicholls

+SIGN UP HERE FOR PRESS GAZETTE DAILY: OUR FREE DAILY ROUND-UP OF THE BIGGEST NEWS ABOUT THE WORLD OF NEWS

-2 thoughts on “Metro continues to print at a loss to serve UK's key workers still commuting”
+1 thought on “Metro continues to print at a loss to serve UK's key workers still commuting”

 Neither Metro, the Evening Standard nor City AM is a national paper.